numpy/numpy/doc/source/user/whatisnumpy.rst

 functions in the outer-most NumPy namespace, allowing the programmer to code in whichever paradigm they prefer.
-This flexibility has allowed the NumPy array dialect and NumPy `ndarray` class to become the *de-facto* language of mulit-dimensional data interchange used in Python.
+This flexibility has allowed the NumPy array dialect and NumPy `ndarray` class to become the *de-facto* language of multi-dimensional data interchange used in Python.